Alfber1104/RG35XX-Games/README.md

 # Welcome to RG35XX Interactey !
 Psst...
-Were adding an easter eggon realese.
+Were adding an easter egg on realese.
 Check ur "About Tab" on the start menu...

 Lite Version: